minhnguyencrypted/cinemax-site/README.md

 You may refer to the location of the code that causes the issue, if you found it.

-Thank you in advance for your contributions.
+Looking forwards for your contributions.

 ## Copyright and License
 Copyright (c) 2021 Group no. 25: